Away filming - closed 30th Jan - 23rd Feb

 Includes return

 Yes, the camera operates exactly the same as an unmodified Sony FX3.
-In addition to the UV and IR spectrums, it still sees visible light and using the included IR cut filter, it can still take regular colour video.
+In addition to the UV and IR spectrums, it still sees visible light and using the included hot mirror filter, it can still take regular colour video.

 The camera may however struggle to accurately autofocus in the infrared spectrum as the light focuses at a different point than in the visible spectrum.
 Autofocus will still work with regular light.